worksofliam/IBMiCmd/README.md

 * Command entry
 * System bindings (a group of system commands to submit on one job - primarily for compiling)
 * Error listing for ILE compiles (read from the EVFEVENT file)
-* Ability to convert fixed-format definitions to free-format
+* Ability to convert fixed-format definitions and calculations to free-format

 ### Prerequisites